Residue sums for superconformal indices: Trace relations for N=4 SU(3) HL chiral ring

 Similarly, we can generate trace relations for an arbitrary number of matrices $M_{1}, \dots, M_{n}$ in a single trace.
-An equivalent way of generating these relations is using the relation $T_{3} (M_{1}, M_{2}, M_{3}, M_{4}) = 0$, where its explicit form can be found in \cite{deMelloKoch:2025ngs}.
+An equivalent way of generating these relations is using the relation $T_{3} (M_{1}, M_{2}, M_{3}, M_{4}) = 0$, whose explicit form can be found in \cite{deMelloKoch:2025ngs}.

 Using this set of relations and choosing $M_{1}, \dots, M_{n}$, with $n \in \mathbb{Z}_{\geq 1}$, to be elements within the set of single letters $\bar{q}_{1,2}$ and $\lambda_{1+}$ contributing to the HL index, we can construct the full set of trace relations.
 However, not all of the trace relations generated in this way are independent.
 We identify an independent set of relations for a given index as follows.
 Using our set of single letters we generate the full set of multi-traces with that index.
 These can be used as a basis for a linear vector space and the relations generated above are vectors in this space.
 The relations can be organized into a matrix, whose null space can be computed.
 Using the null space we can then generate the set of linearly independent trace relations.